Bill

 AI Summary

-This bill enhances oversight of intelligence activities within the Department of Homeland Security (DHS) by amending the Homeland Security Act of 2002 to strengthen protections for privacy rights, civil rights, and civil liberties.
+This bill enhances oversight of intelligence activities within the Department of Homeland Security (DHS) by amending the Homeland Security Act of 2002 to strengthen protections of privacy rights, civil rights, and civil liberties.
 Specifically, the bill requires the DHS Chief Privacy Officer and the Officer for Civil Rights and Civil Liberties to ensure that intelligence information is shared, retained, and disseminated in a manner consistent with protecting individual rights.
-The bill also mandates that the DHS Citizenship and Immigration Services (USCIS) and the Officer for Civil Rights and Civil Liberties coordinate with the Under Secretary for Intelligence and Analysis to provide specialized training to intelligence personnel.
-This training will focus on privacy regulations, information practices (including the Privacy Act of 1974), civil rights, and civil liberties, with particular emphasis on personnel who have the authority to disseminate or review analyzed information.
-The goal is to create more robust safeguards and awareness around how sensitive intelligence information is handled within the department, ensuring that individual rights are consistently protected during intelligence operations.
+The bill mandates that the DHS coordinate with the Under Secretary for Intelligence and Analysis to provide specialized training to intelligence personnel on privacy regulations, focusing on those who disseminate or review intelligence information.
+This training will cover key legal frameworks like the Privacy Act of 1974 and emphasize the importance of safeguarding civil rights and liberties during intelligence operations.
+By adding these provisions, the bill aims to create more robust safeguards against potential misuse of intelligence gathering and sharing practices within the department.

 Committee Categories